What is a hold open?

-The process works like this: The original seller pays the applicable title insurance premium for the initial sale to insure the original purchaser.
-The original purchaser then pays only a small percentage (depending on the underwriter) of the full basic premium charge in order for the title company to keep the file open, and no Owner’s Policy is issued at this time.
+The process works like this: The Original Seller pays the applicable title insurance premium for the initial sale to insure the Original Purchaser.
+The Original Purchaser then pays only a small percentage of the premium charge in order for the title company to keep the file open.
+No Owner’s Policy is issued at this time.

 A property is eligible for Hold Open status only if the following conditions are met:

-- There must be a single resale transaction of the exact property as reflected on both the original commitment to the original purchaser and the final policy to the final purchaser.
+- There must be a single resale transaction of the exact property as reflected in both the original commitment to the Original Purchaser and the final policy to the final purchaser.
 For example, the purchase of a duplex must be sold as a duplex, not sold as two separate units in the final conveyance.

 - Both transactions must be insured through the same title company.
-The final purchase for the transaction initially held at one title company cannot be insured by another title company.
+The final transaction cannot be insured by another title company.

 Upon closing of the resale within two years, the Owner’s Policy will be issued to the final purchaser without additional cost.
-If there is an increase in the liability between the initial conveyance and the ultimate sale, a charge will be made based on the difference between the two liabilities calculated at the applicable schedule of rates.
+If there is an increase in the purchase price between the initial sale and the ultimate sale, a charge will be made for the increased liability based on the difference in the premiums for the two purchase prices.